eejdoowad/mosi/README.md

   }
 });

-// Add Click listener to increment count document.getElementById('increment').addEventListener('click', () => {
+document.getElementById('increment').addEventListener('click', () => {
-  net('bp').msg('INCREMENT');
+  msg(1, 'INCREMENT');
 });
 ```

 The content script injects an increment button and counter into each page.
 It subscribes to 'count' to receive all actions issued via net('count').
 It specifies that the background page should execute the COUNT action on connection.
 It declares a single action, NEW_COUNT, which updates the displayed count with the given count.
-It then adds a listener to the increment button that sends an INCREMENT message to the background page.
+It then adds a listener to the increment button that sends an INCREMENT message to the background page (through the pre-defined target 1).

-Targeting the background page with net('bp') is possible because the background page automatically subscribes to 'bp'.
-Similarly, content scripts automatically subscribe to 'cs'.
-Although it would have been possible to use net('cs') to send count information, using an explicit 'count' subscription makes it easy to add new targets like the popup or a devtool.

-# Install
+# [install]: Install

-## Option 1.
-NPM

 ```
 npm install --save mosi